mtking2/aoc-ruby/README.md

-# Avent of Code on Ruby
+# Advent of Code on Ruby

 ## Setup